U.S. 90% "Junk" Silver

-Modern silver bullion coins and bars always passed along a small manufacturing premium to the investor.
+Modern silver bullion coins and bars always pass along a small manufacturing premium to the investor.
 Not so with 90% U.S. junk silver.
 These coins were made years ago by the U.S. Mint, free of charge, for use as currency.
-Today that means you get more silver for your dollar.
+Today that means you get more silver for your money.

 Face Value Silver Bags

 U.S. 90% junk silver is bought and sold by face value, usually in $1,000 face-value bags but also in bags of $500, $250, and $100.
 It sounds complicated but it's really quite simple.
 A full $1,000 bag contains 2,000 half dollars, or 4,000 quarters, or 10,000 dimes.
 It weighs 795 ounces, regardless of whether it's made up of dimes, quarters, or half dollars.
 Because each coin is 90% pure silver by weight (plus 10% copper, added as a hardener), a $1,000 bag contains 715 net oz of pure silver, regardless of the denomination of the coins.

 Apart from superior cost-efficiency, another advantage of U.S. 90% junk silver is the trading flexibility it provides.
 You can buy in the denomination of your choice, so you have incremental size alternatives that do not exist with 100-oz. silver bars or even 1-oz.
 American Silver Eagles.
 In fact, you can trade in increments as small as one dime if you choose.